 of the weather by tunneling beneath the snow to avoid the

-course out of the fur-ruffling wind.
+of the fur-ruffling wind.

 - Often live in groups in the winter months

 (behavioural) - Living in groups in the coldest weather

 means that arctic hares can huddle for warmth, it also helps

 them to spot predators sneaking up on them and to evade

 predators by confusing them as to which hare to chase so